BioticComponent/TEDD/README.md

 * a central headquarters where drivers remain while not on a delivery
 * building generation, really just a bunch of random rectangles, but it makes for a good urban environment
     * this is purely for visualization, there are no "addresses" assigned to the buildings
-* add and remove drivers with their corresponding button
+* add and remove drivers with a slider before the simulation starts
-* no driver movement at the moment
+* drivers will commute to hq after 'simulation start' is pressed
+* no delivery functionality as of yet

 #### Working on:
 * delivery event queue